jcordovaj/jcordovaj/README.md

 ## 🛠 **Relevant Projects & Contributions**

 Below are highlighted examples that represent the type of work I lead.
-*(URLs are placeholders — replace with your actual links when available.)*

 ### **📌 Public Safety & Government**
 - **National 9-1-1 Automation (Costa Rica)** - Multi-agency emergency automation platform